- Viewing Profile: Reputation: Zerych

 MSR is great for those dirty wizards spamming CC, or that sense of mind that you can reflect that CC regardless of who the enemy is targeting.
 Reflecting the 12 second PoM sheep that is hunter trap is an amazing feeling.
 MSR now replaces spell reflect, and with the CD at 30 seconds you really need to understand when to use it.

 Safeguard is good for those who like to train the blue all game.
 It’s a consistent 20% damage reduction every 30 seconds.
 Be aware most of the time you'll be stuck in a root while your partner dies, so it may be worthless.

 Vigilance is good when you’re up against something like ret/priest/hunt where their entire kill window comes in short windows every couple of minutes.

-I run Vigilance most of the time as the 30% wall is infinitely more useful again the rediculious amount of melee cleaves at the moment.
+As RMD is everywhere and I play with a blue I run Safeguard, as it's also infinitely more useful again the rediculious amount of melee cleaves at the moment.
 I usually only go MSR againt hunter teams, and sometimes I don't even bother as I find myself rooted out of range so often it's pointless.

 Bladestorm does too little damage as prot to be worth considering.

 Shield Slam: Offensive dispel as part of your main rotation?
 Brainless application?
 Hell yeah!

 Heroic Leap: The old 4pc bonus.
 When you leap, you gain a 70% sprint for three seconds.

 Rude Interruption: Since you'll be training casters often, this is a fun choice.
 How dare they try to cast.
 I run this most of the time, as there are plenty of oppertunities to get the bonus damage unless you're facing a double melee, in which case go blitz if needed.